stefandxm/nglogger/README.md

 See threadlogger.hpp for more information

 # ngloggerui
-Execute nglogger with parameter of folder of logging ngloggerui <path>
+Execute ngloggerui with parameter of folder of logging ngloggerui <path>

 # Dependencies